artemsaraiev/pd_backend_dev/concepts/access-control/AccessControl.md

   + removeGroup(group: Group) : ()
     + **requires** the group is in the set of Groups
     + **effects** removes the group from the set of Groups.
-Also removes all Memberships and Accesses associated with the group.
+Also removes all Memberships, PrivateAccesses, and Invitations associated with the group.
   + inviteUser(group: Group, inviter: User, invitee: User, message?: String) :
     (newInvitation: Invitation)
     + **requires** inviter is an admin member of `group`; no pending invitation exists